kirancgwd/Java-twitter-app/README.md

 # Java-twitter-App
-# Create 2 server for Sonarqube and Nexus
+# Create a Ubuntu server in aws for Jenkins, Sonarqube and Nexus
 instance = t2.medium
-memory  = 20GB
-# Create 1 server for jenkins
-Instance = t2.large
-memory = 25 GB
+memory  = 40GB

 # Update all system
 apt-get update